-Learning missed in a school year Your child's attendance is above 98% Amazing Attendance!
-Your child has the very best chance of success Well done and Keep Going!
-Your child's attendance is between 95%- 98% Brilliant Attendancel Your child's attendance is between 92-95% Be Aware.
-Even a few days absence make it hard for your child to catch up.
-Every day really does count.
-As a school we are very concerned and will closely monitor your child's Your child's attendance is between 89-92% Attendance at this level will start to have a detrimental effect on your child's education attendance and will contact you via letters and meetings Your child's attendance is between 85-89% The Government classes your child as Persistently Absent from school.
-Over the course of the year your child could miss as much as 5 weeks and 3 days of learning - that's nearly half a term!
-As a school we are seriously concerned and at 80% are required to refer Your child's attendance is below 85% The Government classes your child as Persistently Absent from school.
-Attendance below 85% has a serious effect on your child's education and may effect their chances in later life. attendance to the Education Welfare Service
+Learning missed in a school year Your child's Amazing attendance is Attendance! above 98% Your child has the very Well done and best chance of success Keep Going!
+Your child's attendance is between 95%-Brilliant Attendance!
+Your child's Be Aware.
+Even a few days As a school we attendance is absence make it hard for your child to catch up. very concerned and will closely Every day really does count. monitor your child's attendance and Attendance at this level will contact you attendance is will start to have a via letters and between 89-92% detrimental effect on your meetings child's education Your child's The Government classes attendance is your child as Persistently between 85-89% Absent from school.
+Over the course of the year your child could miss as much as 5 weeks and 3 are seriously days of learning - that's concerned and nearly half a term! at 80% are equired to refer attendance to Your child's The Government classes the Education attendance is your child as Persistently below 85% Absent from school.
+Welfare Service Attendance below 85% has a serious effect on your child's education and may effect their chances in later life.